Publisher Council on Foreign Relations

 Today, the World Bank continues to make loans to middle-income countries with access to private markets.
 These loans are priced commercially so they provide the World Bank with a profit, part of which is used to subsidize concessional assistance to poorer countries.
 In addition to being a financial intermediary, the World Bank has become a center of knowledge: it disseminates lessons learned from its experience of maintaining programs in dozens of countries from a variety of programs including its Poverty Reduction Strategy Papers.
 Regional development banks have also undertaken similar objectives.

-States, too, offer bilateral official development assistance (ODA) and have helped support development goals in poor countries.
+States, too, offer bilateral official development assistance (ODA) from donor countries and have helped support development goals in poor countries.
 However, too often bilateral ODA suffers [PDF] from a lack of harmonization and host country-ownership.
 Despite boosting funding levels in recent years, the increased number of actors involved—from donor states to nongovernmental organizations and philanthropic foundations—has increasingly fragmented the sources of financing for development projects.
 Additionally, weak capacity and corruption in recipient states often lead to ineffective implementation and squandered resources.
-These challenges make it difficult to account for successes on the ground.
+These challenges make it difficult to account for success on the ground.

-In recent years, the developing world gained another source of financing: government-backed firms from Europe, the Middle East, and Asia.
+In recent years, the developing world gained another source of financing: government-backed firms from Europe, the Middle East and Asia.
 Such investment, together with renewed private investment in mines and oil fields driven by high commodity prices, pushed investments and loans to Africa from $9 billion in 2000 to $62 billion in 2008.
 These investors offered governments an opportunity to sidestep the transparency requirements, performance monitoring, and governance rules attached to loans from development banks or Western ministries.

 The G20 also formally introduced development as a key issue to its agenda in November 2011 (which the Group of Eight had previously included on its agenda).
 The final communiqué agreed not to tax or restrict food destined for the United Nations World Food Program, established a task force to address youth unemployment, and enumerated steps to increase global agricultural output.
 However, in 2009, development assistance from industrialized countries dropped for the first time since 1997.